-In December 2019, a novel strain of coronavirus (COVID-19) emerged in Wuhan, Hubei Province, China.
-As of June 30, 2020, COVID-19 has spread to Europe, the United States and many other countries, and has been declared a pandemic by the World Health Organization.
-Efforts to contain the spread of COVID-19 have intensified and the United States, including the Commonwealth of Massachusetts where our headquarters are located, Europe and Asia have implemented severe travel restrictions, social distancing requirements and stay-at-home orders, among other restrictions, which, in some cases, have had the effect of delaying the commencement of non-COVID-19-related clinical trials.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic.
+In response to the rapid global spread of the virus, national, state, and local governments issued orders and recommendations to attempt to reduce the further spread of the disease.
+Such orders included movement control and shelter-in-place orders, travel restrictions, limitations on public gatherings, school closures, social distancing requirements and the closure of all but critical and essential services and infrastructure.
+The United States, including the Commonwealth of Massachusetts where our headquarters are located, as well as countries throughout Europe and Asia have implemented severe travel restrictions, social distancing requirements and stay-at-home orders, among other restrictions, which, in some cases, have had the effect of delaying the commencement of non-COVID-19-related clinical trials.
 As a result, the COVID-19 pandemic has caused significant disruptions to the U.S., regional and global economies and has contributed to significant volatility and negative pressure in financial markets.

 We have been carefully monitoring the COVID-19 pandemic and its potential impact on our business and have taken important steps to help ensure the safety of our employees and their families and to reduce the spread of COVID-19 in the Cambridge and Belgian communities.
 We have established a work-from-home policy for all employees, other than those performing or supporting business-critical operations, such as certain members of our laboratory and facilities staff.
 For those employees, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
 We have also maintained efficient communication with our partners and clinical sites as the COVID-19 situation has progressed.
 We have taken these precautionary steps while maintaining business continuity so that we can continue to progress our programs.
-The effect of the COVID-19 pandemic on our development timelines for EOS-850 and EOS-448 and its effect on our preclinical research and development is uncertain.
+The effect of the COVID-19 pandemic on our development timelines for EOS-448 and inupadenant and its effect on our preclinical research and development is uncertain.